The European Commission's approach to age verification focuses on developing user-friendly, privacy-preserving solutions alongside Member States.

-To help online platforms implement a user-friendly and privacy-preserving age verification method, the Commission is developing a harmonised approach across the EU in close collaboration with the Member States.
+To help online platforms implement a user-friendly and privacy-preserving age verification method, the Commission has developed a harmonised approach to age verification in the EU, in close collaboration with Member States.

-This initiative aims to allow EU users to prove they are old enough to access legally age restricted sites, starting with being over 18 years of age for accessing adult-restricted online content, such as pornography, gambling, purchasing alcohol, and others.
-It is a key step in supporting the implementation of the Digital Services Act.
+This initiative aims to allow EU users to prove they are old enough to access legally age restricted sites, such as such as pornography, gambling, purchasing alcohol, and others.
+It is a key step in supporting the implementation of the Digital Services Act and reflects the Commission's priority of protecting minors online.

 Age Verification Blueprint

-The solution can also be easily adapted to prove other age ranges, for example 13+.
+When implementing the blueprint, Member States can easily adapt their solution to prove other age ranges, for example 13+.
 The age verification blueprint will set a standard in terms of privacy and user-friendliness.

 Latest News